 A: It depends on which model you choose.
 Cartridges that remove large particles last longer than those filtering fine sediment, and the lifespan of carbon filters depends on your water quality.
 Two to six months is average.

 A: Most homes won’t seen a significant difference, but using fine sediment prefilter can decrease flow rate.
 Cartridges with a five micron or higher rating remove most sediment with minimal impact on pressure.

 Q: What’s the benefit of a bypass valve?

 A: Bypass valves let you change filters without shutting water off at the main inlet.

 The best solutions are often the simplest.
-If your well water is safe, why drop your hard-earned cash on a do-everything filtration system when all you need is a filter that removes the most common contaminant found in well water – sediment.
+If your well water is safe from organic materials, why drop your hard-earned cash on a do-everything filtration system when all you need is a filter that removes the most common contaminants found in well water – sediment.

 Equipped with a transparent cartridge housing, you can watch your filter work in real-time, trapping large particles that can damage your appliances and ruin drinking water quality.
 The next glass you fill will be noticeably clearer.